lsh123/stats-rrdb/README.md

 What is it?
 ---------
 stats-rrdb is a high-performance server for collecting, aggregating and storing various statistics.
-It's a combination of the famous (statsd)[https://github.com/etsy/statsd/] and (graphite)[http://graphite.wikidot.com/] without the UI from the later.
+It's a combination of the famous [statsd](https://github.com/etsy/statsd/) and [graphite](http://graphite.wikidot.com/) without the UI from the later.

-stats-rrdb provides simple out-of-the box configuration; (DDL and query language)[LANGUAGE]; optimized (UDP data format)[LANGUAGE], support for current and historical data; and, of course, high-performance of C++ code.
+stats-rrdb provides simple out-of-the box configuration; [DDL and query language](LANGUAGE); optimized [UDP data format](LANGUAGE), support for current and historical data; and, of course, high-performance of C++ code.

 stats-rrdb is focused on data and data only.
 It *does not* provide any graphical interface